GorvBjaj/network-analysis-lab/01-lab-setup/05-Nmap-Discovery.md

 # Connection Verification
 This section verifies that both virtual machines are connected to the same isolated network.\
-Also both machines should on simultaneously.
+Also both machines should be kept on simultaneously.
 ## Verification Steps

 ### 1. Check IP Address